 Centenary and Parish Visitation

-The Centenary Mass will be at 4.00pm on Saturday, 18th May followed by an appropriate reception afterwards.
-Bishop Richard will then celebrate the Sunday morning Mass as usual at 10.00am.
+Bishop Richard will also celebrate the Sunday morning Mass as usual at 10.00am.

 Nearer the time we will be able to offer a simple programme that may include a meeting with those who serve the parish in different ways or home visits to sick or elderly parishioners, depending on his other commitments that weekend.